samhaswon/skin_segmentation/README.md

 This repository details the various methods I have attempted for skin segmentation.

+Currently, this more accurately called skin *region* segmentation as things like eyebrows, teeth, and eyes are included in the mask.

 ## Usage

 For U<sup>2</sup>Net, U<sup>2</sup>NetP, and DLMV models,